-Given the opportunities identified in the value-chain, investment banks must carefully consider what roles will be predominant and how future business models will need to be resourced.
+Given the opportunities identified in the value-chain, banks must carefully consider what roles will be predominant and how future business models will need to be resourced.
 Some of the key opportunities for the workforce include:

 - The need for manual processing and repetitive activities by individuals will be further reduced.
 While existing roles may change, new positions will also be created, particularly within client-facing functions.
 New categories of employees will continue to emerge and evolve, just as with the current shift from traditional IT infrastructure specialists and developers to data scientists. - Employee time will become more engaged in high-level thinking, creativity, and decision-making (such as selecting new trading strategies to target opportunities identified by AI analytics tools).
-Technology will support individuals and teams in processing, analysing, and evaluating increasingly complex datasets that that cannot currently be utilised. - Through this increased automation, and the merging of business and IT roles and skills, it is expected that Sales & Trading roles will be more focused on client relationship management. - Post Trade roles may increasingly move towards client servicing activities with the automation of data processing, payments, corporate actions and trade processing. - Risk, Finance and Treasury functions are likely to work together more closely, using real-time analytics to support and enhance shared decision making, enabled by the ability to rapidly access and process greater quantities of data. - Science, Technology, Engineering and Mathematics (STEM) disciplines and social sciences will increasingly converge.
+Technology will support individuals and teams in processing, analysing, and evaluating increasingly complex datasets that that cannot currently be utilised. - Through this increased automation, and the merging of business and IT roles and skills, it is expected that Sales & Trading roles will be more focused on client relationship management.
+However, this may create a career progression gap between junior data analysts and senior client relationship leads that will require new career pathways and development opportunities. - Post Trade roles may increasingly move towards client servicing activities with the automation of data processing, payments, corporate actions and trade processing. - Risk, Finance and Treasury functions are likely to work together more closely, using real-time analytics to support and enhance shared decision making, enabled by the ability to rapidly access and process greater quantities of data. - Science, Technology, Engineering and Mathematics (STEM) disciplines and social sciences will increasingly converge.
 Taking AI as an example, banks will need more staff with knowledge across disciplines such as ethics, psychology and economics, in roles focused on identifying opportunities to use these new technologies responsibly and sustainably. - Continuous learning and development will become a more standard working practice.
 As new technologies become prevalent, leading to agile ways of working, there will be a greater willingness to experiment, learn quickly from setbacks and enable more rapid development of solutions.